November 19, 2019

 Caryophyllene – Is a spicy, peppery terpene found in many different edible plants.
 Spices like black pepper, cloves, basil, rosemary, eucalyptus, as well as cannabis are known to exhibit high concentrations of caryophyllene.
 This zesty terpene is known for having anti-anxiety, anti-inflammatory, anti-fungal, analgesic, anti-oxidant, and antibiotic effects.

-Limonene – Is an aromatic dominant terpene in strains that have a pronounced sativa effect.
-It has a fresh citrus odor that is commonly found in lemons, juniper, rosemary, peppermint and fruit peels.
+Limonene – Is an aromatic dominant terpene in strains that have a pronounced Sativa effect.
+It has a fresh citrus odour that is commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
 It also aids in the absorption of other terpenes through the skin and mucous membranes.
-Limonene is best known for it’s anti-fungal treatment.
+Limonene is best known for its anti-fungal treatment.
 The terpene is also anti-anxiety and anti-depressant.
-Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial and antibiotic.
+Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial, and antibiotic.

-Linalool – Is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint and birch trees.
+Linalool – Is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint, and birch trees.
 It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is in particular one of the substances used most widely as a sedative.
-Linalool is also used in the treatment of anxiety, depression and epilepsy.
-As well analgesic, anti-inflammatory, anti-oxidant and anti-fungal.
+Linalool is also used in the treatment of anxiety, depression, and epilepsy.
+As well as analgesic, anti-inflammatory, anti-oxidant, and anti-fungal.

-Pinene – Is an aromatic compound commonly found in pine needles, rosemary, basil, parsley and dill.
-Terpenes such as pinene are fragrant oils secreted in marijuana trichomes, and while they originally were developed as an adaptive protection against predators, these compounds offer us humans a variety of benefits.
-This includes analgesic, anti-depressant, anti-anxiety, anti-oxidant and antibiotic.
-It also acts as a anti-inflammatory and anti-fungal.
+Pinene – Is an aromatic compound commonly found in pine needles, rosemary, basil, parsley, and dill.
+Terpenes such as pinene are fragrant oils secreted in marijuana trichomes, and while they originally were developed as adaptive protection against predators, these compounds offer us, humans, a variety of benefits.
+This includes analgesic, anti-depressant, anti-anxiety, antioxidant, and antibiotic.
+It also acts as an anti-inflammatory and anti-fungal.

 Terpineol – Is frequently used to create pleasant aromatic profiles in products like soap, lotion, and perfume.
 In addition to cannabis, it occurs naturally in lilacs, pine trees, lime blossoms, and eucalyptus sap.
 It is characterized by its ability to relax the consumer.
-Terpineol holds a number of therapeutic benefits including analgesic, anti-bacterial, anti-inflammatory and anti-seizure.
+Terpineol holds several therapeutic benefits including analgesic, anti-bacterial, anti-inflammatory, and anti-seizure.